 Here’s what we can see: Users who ski, play soccer, or play squash appear to have the lowest average overnight heart rate.
 On the other hand, while dancing, yoga, pilates, and hiking may be great for the soul, on average they don’t appear to be linked to as low of an overnight heart rate.

 If you’re looking for an intense workout, running is the sport that causes users to reach the highest percentage of max HR during an exercise session, with swimming and boxing coming in 2nd & 3rd place.
 On the other hand, users who lift weights may not reach a high percentage of max HR during a session, but their average overnight heart rate is lower compared to users who perform other activities with similar peak heart rates.

 As always, any physical activity is better than none, but activities that cause a higher peak heart rate may be the most beneficial to your overall heart health.

 This study was conducted based on data from more than 42,000 users.
-Nokia guarantees the confidentiality of personal data and protects the privacy of all its users.
+Withings guarantees the confidentiality of personal data and protects the privacy of all its users.
 Therefore, all data used in this study is anonymized and aggregated.